yusukebe/gh-markdown-preview/README.md

 - **Zero-configuration** - You don't have to set the GitHub access token.
 - **Looks exactly the same** - You can see same as GitHub.
 - **Live reloading** - You don't need reload the browser.
+- **Auto open browser** - Your browser will be opened automatically.
+- **Auto find port** - You don't need find an available port if default is used.

 ## Screenshots